-- I use this tomato water in my gazpacho cappuccino shooter (which will be up on Duck and Roses soon).
+I use this tomato water in my chilled tomato cappuccino shooter.
 However, it’s ideal served as a consommé with small pieces of seafood or greens such as peas or baby fava beans (a Michel Roux idea).

-- This consommé can be warmed, but to no greater than 70 deg C (158 deg F) or else it will go cloudy.
+This consommé can also be warmed, but to no greater than 70 deg C (158 deg F) or else it will go cloudy.

 Tomatoes and the fridge?
 Although this recipe requires standing in the fridge, keep tomatoes at room temperature when storing.
 They originate from warm climates (although I have never understood their hardiness in an Englishman's greenhouse) and thus do not like to be stored in the cold.
 Green tomatoes will lose their freshness if stored in the fridge.
 Ripe tomatoes are not as sensitive but do lose flavour due to the slowing down of flavour enzyme activity.
 Some of this flavour can be restored in cold-stored ripened tomatoes if they are brought back up to room temperature.